JavadTe/mjt-civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> I think the author’s idea was that not every smiley needs to blink.
+> I think the author,s idea was that not every Smiley needs to blink.
+This is because the Smiley class does not have a blink() method.
+Only sassess like Happy inherit from both Smily and Blinable which means only some smileys can blink.
-> The smily main call blink function smiley.blink() from classes.
-Should Smiley = sad it will require blink attribute
+> The author ised an abstract class called Blinkable so that only the smilys that need to blink will have the blink() method.
+This is called abstraction, because it shows what needs to be done but not how it works. the smileys that can blink will write their own blink() method.
->
+> If every smiley had to blink the blink() method would be inside the Smily class but it is not.
+That is why I think the author did not expect smily to blink.

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.